What is Nursing Essay

-The concept of nursing has changed along with the inquiries of society and living conditions throughout centuries.
+The concept of nursing has changed along with the inquiries of society and living conditions throughout the centuries.
 At present, it is difficult to define nursing, but there is a set of definitions.
-Each of them was influenced by a number of factors: a definite historical period, social and economic level, a geographical position of the country, needs for the nursing help, number of nurses and the duties carried out by them, as well as human views and experiences of those explaining the term.
-However, despite the above-mentioned factors, nursing should correspond to the modern professional standards, have a legislative basis and become a distinct profession, like medicine, law or psychology.
+Each of them was influenced by a number of factors: a definite historical period, social and economic level, the geographical position of the country, needs for nursing help, the number of nurses and the duties carried out by them, as well as human views and experiences of those explaining the term.
+However, despite the above-mentioned factors, nursing should correspond to modern professional standards, have a legislative basis, and become a distinct profession, like medicine, law, or psychology.

 Smith, M., Parker, M.E.
 (2014).
 Nursing theories and nursing practice.
 FA Davis Company.

-The modern philosophy of nursing is a need to change a basis of the current practice.
-Organization of nursing is based on performance of doctor’s prescriptions and care, based on individual needs of a patient.
+The modern philosophy of nursing is a need to change the basis of the current practice.
+The organization of nursing is based on the performance of doctors’ prescriptions and care, based on the individual needs of a patient.
 The new concept of nursing will replace the old one, dictated by the hierarchical and bureaucratic system.
-The new concept of a highly skilled practicing nurse requires acquisition of knowledge and skills, necessary for planning, implementation and estimation of nursing results, and meeting the needs of a definite patient.
-Thus, there is a particular emphasis on the uniqueness of contribution of nursing to the recovery of a patient (Smith & Parker, 2014, p.
+The new concept of a highly skilled practicing nurse requires the acquisition of knowledge and skills, necessary for planning, implementation, and estimation of nursing results, and meeting the needs of a definite patient.
+Thus, there is a particular emphasis on the uniqueness of the contribution of nursing to the recovery of a patient (Smith & Parker, 2014, p.
 93).

-To sum up, nursing is an important part of a health care system.
+To sum up, nursing is an important part of the health care system.
 At present, nursing staff composes the most numerous category of health care workers.
 Nursing is a separate science and a distinct profession.
-Special medical educational establishments teach nurses both to the scientific grounds of the profession and to the practical nursing skills.
+Special medical educational establishments teach nurses both to the scientific grounds of the profession and to practice of nursing skills.
 Therefore, a nurse is a qualified specialist, sharing the nursing philosophy and having the right to work as a nurse.
 Like any other profession, nursing is also based on ethical and moral qualities, which are as important as practical skills.
-All over the world, nurses declare their desire to make a professional contribution to the creation of qualitatively new level of medical care.
-In the conditions of global and regional, social and economic, political and national transformations, nurses see their role in society as tutors, teachers, and patient’s lawyers.
+All over the world, nurses declare their desire to make a professional contribution to the creation of a qualitatively new level of medical care.
+In the conditions of global and regional, social and economic, political and national transformations, nurses see their role in society as tutors, teachers, and patient lawyers.